anerli/atc-python-lessons/lesson01-basics/basics.md

 - BONUS: Instead of simulating buying and selling 100 stocks, calculate the profit with `n` stocks, where `n` is some input number you collect from the user using the `input()` function.
 #

-> Shhh...

->!
-If you can't figure it out, here is an [example solution](challenge_example_solution.py) Don't look at it until you've tried!

 <!DOCTYPE html>
 <body>
     <details>